-Table 2.
-Site design standards for data center development Site design standard Requirements Building placement and orientation Buildings shall orient principal façades, including visitor, staff and administrative entrances, to primary adjacent roads.
+Site design standard Requirements Building placement and orientation Buildings shall orient principal façades, including visitor, staff and administrative entrances, to primary adjacent roads.
 Loading docks and service entries of buildings shall not face or be visible from public rights-of-way.
 When possible, existing buildings may be used to screen loading docks.
-Where building locations do not offer screening, and in the case of phased development plans, screening of loading docks and service entries shall be accomplished by existing or proposed landscaping, fencing, walls, or similarly effective methods.^Δ Loading docks are permitted on only one side of the building. ^Δ Refuse collection areas must be fully screened on all sides. ^Δ Lighting [△] Must comply with the town of Marana lighting code.
-Setbacks Any data center building, equipment for cooling, ventilating, or otherwise operating the facility, power generator, or other power supply equipment must be located at least [50-400 feet] from the property line of any adjacent property that is planned or developed with any use other than industrial uses.
-Generators ^A Data centers shall use only tier IV or newer backup generators.
+Where building locations do not offer screening, and in the case of phased development plans, screening of loading docks and service entries shall be accomplished by existing or proposed landscaping, fencing, walls, or similarly effective methods. ^Δ Loading docks are permitted on only one side of the building. $^{\Delta}$ Refuse collection areas must be fully screened on all four sides.
+4 Lighting [△] Must comply with the town of Marana lighting code.
+Lot coverage No maximum Setbacks Any data center building, equipment for cooling, ventilating, or otherwise operating the facility, power generator, or other power supply equipment must be located: At least 400 feet from the property line of any adjacent property that is planned or zoned for residential land uses, or other noise sensitive use as reasonably determined by the zoning administrator ^Δ At least 100 feet from the property line of any adjacent property that is planned or zoned for any use other than residential or industrial uses Generators [△] Generators and generator use must be in compliance with all applicable state and federal regulations.
+If a data center uses diesel generators, only tier IV or newer

-Table 2.
-Site design stan dards for data center development Site design standard Requirements Except for generator testing or commissioning activities, generator use is limited to backup/emergency use only.
-Generator testing shall be limited to weekdays between 8:00 a.m. and 5:00 p.m.
-Screening of mechanical equipment and substations [∆] To provide visual screening and reduce noise levels, all equipment necessary for cooling, ventilating, or otherwise operating the facility, including power generators or other power supply equipment, must be fully enclosed within a building, except where determined by the town council to not be mechanically feasible.
-Substations and mechanical equipment that cannot feasibly be enclosed within a building shall be screened from public and private rights-of-way and from adjacent properties using one or multiple of the following methods of screening: • Existing vegetation that will remain on the property • A visually solid fence, screen wall or panel, parapet wall, or other visually solid screen that shall be constructed of materials compatible with those used in the exterior construction of the principal building; these features shall be at least ten feet in height; chain link fencing with slats is not permitted to satisfy this requirement Ground mounted mechanical equipment is prohibited in front yards.
+- dards for data center development Site design standard Requirements generators are permitted.
+Except for generator testing or commissioning activities, generator use is limited to backup/emergency use only.
+Generator testing shall be limited to weekdays between 8:00 a.m. and 5:00 p.m., except in emergencies Screening of mechanical equipment and substations [∆] Substations and mechanical equipment shall be screened from public and private rights-of-way (except for private rights-of- way that are within the data center site) and from any adjacent property that is planned or zoned with any use other than industrial uses using one or multiple of the following methods of screening: • Existing vegetation that will remain on the property Landscaping improvements constructed on the property A visually solid fence, screen wall or panel, parapet wall, or other visually solid screen that shall be constructed of materials compatible with those used in the exterior construction of the principal building; these features shall be at least ten feet in height; chain link fencing with slats is not permitted to satisfy this requirement Ground mounted mechanical equipment is prohibited in front yards.
 Solid screening walls must be constructed with a design, materials, details, and treatment compatible with those used on the nearest principal façade of a building, but may include perforated surfaces as needed for ventilation of mechanical equipment.
 Mechanical equipment shall be located and screened with materials that provide appropriate levels of noise attenuation to reduce sound impacts on surrounding properties.
-On properties adjacent to residentially zoned/planned properties mechanical equipment must be screened on all four sides by an acoustical barrier.
-For purposes of this section, "acoustical barrier" is defined as an exterior solid or louvred wall containing sound-proofing materials designed to absorb noise and protect neighboring properties from noise pollution.
+On properties adjacent to residentially zoned/planned properties, mechanical equipment must be screened on all four sides by an acoustical barrier.
+For purposes of this section, "acoustical barrier" is defined as an exterior solid or louvred wall containing sound-proofing materials designed to absorb noise and protect neighboring properties from noise pollution, or another effective mitigation measure specified by a qualified third-party acoustic engineer when found by the zoning